 “It showed me to start early, take it all the way and love it."

 - Yaw Agyemang, Grant High School alumna after attending the Nike Career Day. | Yaw had the opportunity to further network with professionals at Nike during the 2016 PWA Breakfast.

 "This was a fun way to learn more about design.
 I have more knowledge and whether or not I’d want to pursue a career in design.”

 - Miles Smith, Wilson High School | Mary attended the 2019 adidas Career Day during Design Week Portland, where they designed their own pair of Stans and t-shirts.

 “I appreciate the opportunity so much.”

--- Anthony Bussey, Benson High, describing his experience at the PWA Breakfast.
-An aspiring filmmaker, he got to sit with leaders from the Oregon Governor's Office of Film & TV at the 2016 PWA Breakfast.
+- Anthony Bussey, Benson Polytechnic High School alumni | An aspiring filmmaker, he got to sit with leaders from the Oregon Governor's Office of Film & TV at the 2016 PWA Breakfast.

 “I realized it wasn’t so daunting, it wasn’t so scary, the idea of my future.”

--- Skylar Williams, Madison High School, class of 2015.
-Read his interview with Tim Nesbitt, chair of the Higher Education Coordinating Commission, about the impact of career learning on his educational path.
+- Skyler Williams, Madison High School alumni | Read his interview with Tim Nesbitt, chair of the Higher Education Coordinating Commission, about the impact of career learning on his educational path.